 6. Use A Very Wide-toothed Comb

 Use a wide-toothed comb to remove the tangles in your curly hair.
 Comb from bottom to up to remove the knots if any.
-Each curl can be considered as a potential breaking point, handing gently is the way to go.
+Each curl can be considered as a potential breaking point, handling gently is the way to go.
 A hairbrush can mess with your natural hair texture and can cause damage to your hair.

 7. Always Use Cold Water For Hair

 Hot water showers strip off the natural oil or sebum from your scalp and hair.
 It can also open up the cuticle making the hair strands prone to frizz and breakage.
-Coldwater rinses are your safest best whether you are shampooing or conditioning your hair.
+Coldwater rinses are your safest bet whether you are shampooing or conditioning your hair.